ROI Definition and Tolerances#

 See also

-Proceed to Clearance Configuration to define free areas.
+Proceed to the Clearances Configuration to define the clear areas.